Christ Above Me

 Trump’s little counter-demonstration reminded me of that scene in the movie Patton, where two Nazi bombers were strafing and bombing his headquarters in Tunisia, and Patton would have no more of it.
 He pulled out his sidearm, jumped out of his office window onto a trailer, and from there to the middle of the street, where he fired at a bomber.
 I think that Trump had similarly had enough, and that his little walk to St. John’s Church was a Patton-like reaction to evil: the violence, thievery, robbery, wanton destructiveness, murders and senseless beatings.
 I am with the President 100 percent.

 Embed disabled.
-When you enable the embed, a youtube video loads here, and youtube.com may set cookies and/or use local or session storage on your device:
+When you enable the embed, a youtube video, a clip from Patton, loads here, and youtube.com may set cookies and/or use local or session storage on your device:

 This is America.
 To paraphrase Merle Haggard, if you’re burnin’ down my country, Hos, you’re walkin’ on the fightin’ side of Me!
 And if you are preaching in the good name of the Church that the only Christian response is to wet-nurse protesters and rioters, because after all, they have the right to burn down my country, and Jesus taught that we must love one another; if you are preaching in the good name of the Church, that the President is a tyrant because he had police clear Lafayette Square with tear gas, you are rankling my ire, but in a different sort of way: you are sullying the reputation of the Church.